ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ```

 # Troubleshooting
-There are some very specific limitations with the assembly, so even though the HLSL may compile fine, that doesn't mean FlatOut 2 will be able to compile it.
+There are some very specific limitations with the assembly [which are documented here](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx9-graphics-reference-asm-ps-1-x), so even though the HLSL may compile fine, that doesn't mean FlatOut 2 will be able to compile it.

 <br>